-The Health Resources and Services Administration (HRSA), HIV/AIDS Bureau (HAB), Division of Community HIV/AIDS Programs is accepting applications for the fiscal year (FY) 2018 Ryan White HIV/AIDS Program (RWHAP) Part C HIV Early Intervention Services Program: Existing Geographic Service Areas.
-The purpose of this program is to provide comprehensive primary health care and support services in an outpatient setting for low income, uninsured, and underinsured people living with HIV (PLWH).
-Under this announcement, applicants must propose to provide: (1) targeted HIV counseling and testing; (2) medical evaluation and clinical and diagnostic services; (3) therapeutic measures for preventing and treating the deterioration of the immune system, and for preventing and treating conditions arising from HIV/AIDS; and (4) referrals to appropriate providers of health care and support services.
+The Health Resources and Services Administration (HRSA), HIV/AIDS Bureau (HAB), Division of Community HIV/AIDS Programs is accepting applications for the fiscal year (FY) 2018 Ryan White HIV/AIDS Program (RWHAP) Part C HIV Early Intervention Services Program: New Geographic Service Areas.
+The purpose of this program is to provide comprehensive primary health care and support services in an outpatient setting for low income, uninsured, and underserved people living with HIV (PLWH).
+Under this notice, applicants must propose to provide: (1) counseling individuals with respect to HIV; (2) targeted HIV testing; (3) medical evaluation and clinical and diagnostic services; (4) therapeutic measures for preventing and treating the deterioration of the immune system, and for preventing and treating conditions arising from HIV/AIDS; and (5) referrals to appropriate providers of health care and support services.